xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 MOVE.L D0,(A0)
 ```

-This is  `NOT`  correct.
-It will cause the byte variable A to be
+This is  NOT  correct.
+It will cause the byte variable `A` to be
-stored into the lower eight bits  of  D0.
+stored into the lower eight bits  of  `D0`.
 According to the rules
 for the 68000 processor,  the  upper 24 bits are unchanged.
 This
 means  that when we store the entire 32  bits  into  C,  whatever
 garbage  that  was  in those high bits will also get stored.
 Not